AryaEjoumalai/indianflag/README.md

 An animated Indian flag made with HTML, CSS and javascript

-Make sure to check it out: https://codepen.io/AryaEjoumalai/full/mdaeQwR
+Make sure to check it out [here](https://codepen.io/AryaEjoumalai/full/oNVGRBY)